crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/env/README.md

 make CROSS_COMPILE=aarch64-none-linux-gnu- WITH_TEEACL=0 O=out-aarch64
 ```

-but the correct command for ubuntu (which our container is based off of) is this:
+but the correct command for debian (which our container is based off of) is this:

 ```bash
 make CROSS_COMPILE=aarch64-linux-gnu- WITH_TEEACL=0 O=out-aarch64